bahrus/xtal-sip/README.md

 1)  You should still npm install all your dependencies.
 2)  You could create a separate js file that is simply a list of static imports of all your web-component dependencies that you want to lazy-load.
 3)  Subscribe to the event "load-failure" mentioned above, and the first time receiving such an event, dynamically load your separate file mentioned in step 2 using dynamic import().
+Here you are implicitly relying on applicaions using some bundler (or some other mechanism) that can handle bare import specifiers, including those using dyanic imports with a hardcoded string (inside a condition).

 This is the simplest fallback.
 It means that all your web component dependencies will load into memory in one step, even if it isn't needed (e.g. if websites don't cooperate with your suggestion).
 More sophisticated fallbacks could be developed, but this is probably a good starting point.
 It's clearly not ideal.
 Ideally, the person consuming your web component would have the patience to add what's needed to the importmap tag in index.html.